 - Choose the Get data from all issues of this type option to import all data for the Issue Type selected above.

 - Choose the Get data from a specific filter option to import a subset of data, for the Issue Type selected above, by using a filter you previously created in the JIRA project.

 HINT: The filter must be a favorite of the username entered above on the Add JIRA Connection page. qTest Manager will not allow you to import requirements using a favorite filter created by another user.
 To use this option, select the arrow to the right of this option icon and select the desired filter from the drop-down list.
 If the JIRA username does not "favorite" a filter, it will not show up in this drop-down list.
 See Add a filter as a favorite in JIRA.

 Organize into Folder Structure

-- In the Select fields to organize imported Requirements area, select the arrow to the right of Field 1 and select the desired JIRA field in the drop-down list, such as Product.
+- In the Select fields to organize imported Requirements section, select the arrow to the right of Field 1 and choose the desired JIRA Issue field in the drop-down list, such as Product.

-- Select the arrow to the right of Field 2 and select the desired JIRA field in the drop-down list, such as Status.
+- Select the arrow to the right of Field 2 and choose the desired JIRA Issue field in the drop-down list, such as Status.

 Select JIRA Fields to Display on Requirements